-To file a successfully Humanitarian and Compassionate application, you need to keep the below in mind:
+To file a successful Humanitarian and Compassionate application, you need to keep the following in mind:

 - an applicant’s links with their country of origin (e.g. the length of time they resided in their country of origin, their ability to speak the language, return visits since their arrival in Canada and family members remaining in the country of origin); and

 - family members’ link(s) to the applicant’s country of origin, if applicable (e.g. the length of time spent in the applicant’s country of origin, their ability to speak the language of the applicant’s country of origin, other family members in the applicant’s country of origin).